Date constants can be formatted in any of the following ways:

 •Latest (use the latest available date as an EndDate)

-Date constants are used in the Import, and Scan Settings, and Test Settings script sections.
+Date constants are used in the Import and Settings script sections.

 |